When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 The Mail-Followup-To header is a non-standard extension which is not supported by all mail user agents.
 Adding it is not bullet-proof against receiving personal CCs of list messages.
 Also note that the generation of the Mail-Followup-To header is controlled by the $followup_to configuration variable since it's common practice on some mailing lists to send Cc upon replies (which is more a group- than a list-reply).

-More precisely, NeoMutt maintains lists of patterns for the addresses of known and subscribed mailing lists.
+More precisely, NeoMutt maintains lists of regular expressions for the addresses of known and subscribed mailing lists.
 Every subscribed mailing list is known.
 To mark a mailing list as known, use the list command.
 To mark it as subscribed, use subscribe .

 You can use regular expressions with both commands.
 To mark all messages sent to a specific bug report's address on Debian's bug tracking system as list mail, for instance, you could say